penomosa/ProductsDataGrid/README.md

 ## Basic features:
 * Basic style top-bar:
 * Searchbox:
-* Select records to show on the grid.
+* Select number of records to show on the grid wth option as 10,25,50,100.
 * Records Pagination:
 * Grid overflow: Allowing to move right to left and left to right in a fix page view.
 * Button to import CSV file.
   - When loading CSV file, some fields should be converted to text.
 For instance: UPC, SKU, Zipcode.

+## Advanced features:
+* Charting data currently in the grid.
+* Alert: built-in data rules.
+For instance: highlight if there are duplicates, missing values, etc.
+* Moving/Updating records in external databases.